decalage2/olefile/README.md

 Several methods can provide the size, type and timestamps of a given stream/storage:

-get_size(path) returns the size of a stream in bytes:
+get_size(path) returns the size of a stream in bytes (new in v0.16):

 	:::python
 		s = ole.get_size('WordDocument')

-get_type(path) returns the type of a stream/storage, as one of the following constants: STGTY\_STREAM for a stream, STGTY\_STORAGE for a storage, STGTY\_ROOT for the root entry, and False for a non existing path.
+get_type(path) returns the type of a stream/storage, as one of the following constants: STGTY\_STREAM for a stream, STGTY\_STORAGE for a storage, STGTY\_ROOT for the root entry, and False for a non existing path (new in v0.15).

 	:::python
 		t = ole.get_type('WordDocument')

 get\_ctime(path) and get\_mtime(path) return the creation and modification timestamps of a stream/storage, as a Python datetime object with UTC timezone.
 Please note that these timestamps are only present if the application that created the OLE file explicitly stored them, which is rarely the case.
-When not present, these methods return None.
+When not present, these methods return None (new in v0.26).

 	:::python
 		c = ole.get_ctime('WordDocument')
 		m = ole.get_mtime('WordDocument')

+The root storage is a special case: You can get its creation and modification timestamps using the OleFileIO.root attribute (new in v0.26):

+	:::python
+		c = ole.root.getctime()
+		m = ole.root.getmtime()

 ### Extract metadata ###